Understanding Private Mortgage Insurance

 And as with most Mortgage/financial tools, there are pros and cons to Private Mortgage Insurance.
 Unfortunately for Borrowers though, there is no simplistic, broad, finite answer I can provide when they ask, "Should I or shouldn't I utilize and pay Private Mortgage Insurance"?

-(I add: If anyone expresses a snap judgment or opinion regarding the use of PMI ... run!)
+(I add: If anyone expresses a snap judgment or opinion regarding your use of PMI ... run!)

 Prior to making a decision pro or con: Some math must be done.
 Then some comparisons, as the Borrower and I must discuss the pros and cons of utilizing (and not utilizing) PMI.
 The Borrower must then make a decision based on their specific needs/finances.
 PMI is just not a "one-size-fits-all" thing.

 In most cases: I find that the real option for my Borrowers is not IF Mortgage Insurance will be required.
 It's more a question of what their PMI will cost?
 Still, there's no quick easy answer for that either.

 Why?
 The answer is always directly tied to the finances and needs of the individual(s) applying for Mortgage.
 The mortgage applicant(s) is the only one that can ultimately judge the merits of their using PMI (or not) ... and at what level/cost.

 So what facts and information are needed to make a sound decision?

 Having the answers to the following will help:

 - Why is PMI needed by some Borrowers?